leftCoast/Arduino/libraries/LC_baseTools/README LC_baseTools.txt

 myPWM.setWidth(inWidth);	    // This sets the on time of the pulse in milliseconds.

-When you call your idle(); functino in your main loop(), it'll run in the background for you.
+When you call your idle(); function in your main loop(), it'll run in the background for you.
 You can call myPWM.setWidth(inWidth); any time.

-***
-servo - SOME BLOCKING
-***

-A real simple servo class.
-It does block while the pin is held high but typcially that's not an issue for most.
-It doesn't monkey around with any of the chips timers and things so it meshes well with most everything else.

-servo mServo(inPin);	// Tell it what pin to use for your RC servo.

-the onlny other call is..

-mServo.setServo(val) // Val is a float from -100 to 100

-calling idle() in your main loop function lets it run in the background.

-That's it for now!